maraisr/website/content/til/smime/index.md

 What you get from the provider are usually two `.crt` files, the CA bundle (which links my cert back to the CA), and my cert.

-But to use it on your devices, you neede a single file containing the private key, the cert, and the CA bundle.
+But to use it on your devices, you need a single file containing the private key, the cert, and the CA bundle.
 PKCS#12 is a standard format for bundling these together.

 ```shell